ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_wenzel14jgr.rst

    :scale: 50 %
    :align: center

-   Carbon cycle-climate feedback of tropical land carbon vs. the sensitivity of co2flux to interannual temperature variability in the tropics (30°S-30°N).
+   Carbon cycle-climate feedback of tropical land carbon vs. the sensitivity of co2flux to interannual temperature variability in the tropics (30°S to 30°N).
 The red line shows the linear best fit of the regression together with the prediction error (orange shading) and the gray shading shows the observed range.

 .. figure:: /recipes/figures/wenzel14jgr/constr_tas-nbp_30-1960.000002.png